Vanadzor: History

 The town enjoyed a considerable uplift through the opening of the railroad towards Tbilisi in 1899.
-The vicinity of the town was the site of the Battle of Karakilisa in May 1918, when General Tovmas Nazarbekian's outnumbered troops, led by Garegin Nzhdeh successfully defended the region against the invading Ottoman Army, pushing them back just few days after the crucial Armenian victory in the Battle of Sardarapat, thus allowing the Republic of Armenia to come into existence.
+The vicinity of the town was the site of the Battle of Karakilisa in May 1918, when General Tovmas Nazarbekian's outnumbered troops, led by Garegin Nzhdeh successfully defended the region against the invading Ottoman Army, pushed them back just a few days after the crucial Armenian victory in the Battle of Sardarapat, thus allowing the Republic of Armenia to come into existence.
 On the North side of the Spitak-Vanadzor highway, about 2 km west of the city, there is a little shrine in the ruins of a church, the site of a planned monument to that battle.

 In 1920, after only 2 years of independence, Armenia fell under Soviet rule.
 The first city development plan for Gharakilisa, initiated by architects Karo Halabyan, Mikayel Mazmanyan and Gevork Kochar, was adopted in 1929–1930.
 Under the new plan, the town was enlarged towards the East and the West.
 In 1935, the Soviets renamed the city Kirovakan after the Bolshevik leader Sergey Kirov.
 In 1939, a new remodeling plan for the city, created by architects N. Zargaryan and A. Minasyan, was introduced to create an industrial district and a summer-resort area.
 The centre of the city was redeveloped during the 1950s.
 The central town square named after Sergey Kirov (now Hayk Square) was constructed along with the surrounding government and administrative buildings.

+In March 1962, the city was visited by Anastas Mikoyan, who received a massive welcome from local residents.
+Behind the scenes, Mikoyan provided Armenian leaders with support for the Kirovakan Acetate Silk Plant, a major source of local employment.
+In addition to the plant, the 15th Motor Rifle Division of the Soviet 7th Guards Army was based at Kirovakan, under the authority of the Transcaucasian Military District.

+Along with Leninakan and Spitak (25 km west), Kirovakan suffered a considerable amount of damage from the 1988 Armenian earthquake, which claimed the lives of 564 city residents.
+However, unlike the two other northern Armenian cities, the majority of Kirovakan's buildings were unscathed from the earthquake.